DCReg: Decoupled Characterization for Efficient Degenerate LiDAR Registration: Related Work

 \subsubsection{Spectral Analysis Methods}

-Spectral analysis methods rely on analyzing information, covariance, or Hessian matrices from the optimization problem. \cite{Zhang2014Jun, Zhang2016On} pioneered the use of minimal eigenvalues for ill-conditioning detection.
-However, this approach requires frequent parameter tuning across different environments, as eigenvalues vary significantly with scene structure, initial pose, and measurement quantity.
-Alternative approaches utilize various quantitative metrics of covariance matrices, including determinants, traces, and D-optimality~\cite{carrillo2015monotonicity, liu2021localizability, jiao2021greedy, khattak2020complementary, zhao2024superloc}.
-Despite their theoretical foundation, these uncertainty-based metrics exhibit even greater sensitivity to environmental variations than minimum eigenvalue approaches, exacerbating the parameter tuning challenge.
-To address parameter sensitivity, \cite{nashed2021robust} proposed using condition numbers of the full Hessian matrix, yielding more consistent detection metrics.
-Nevertheless, this method struggles with the inherent scale disparity between rotation and translation parameters, since rotational eigenvalues typically exceed translational ones by orders of magnitude, making rotational degeneracies particularly elusive to detect.
+Spectral analysis methods rely on analyzing {second-order information}, covariance, or Hessian matrices from the optimization problem. \cite{Zhang2014Jun, Zhang2016On} pioneered the use of minimal eigenvalues for ill-conditioning detection.
+However, this approach requires frequent parameter tuning across different environments, as eigenvalues vary with {scene geometry, initial pose, and sensor measurements.
+More importantly, this absolute eigenvalue-based method struggles with the inherent scale disparity between rotation and translation: rotational eigenvalues typically exceed translational ones by orders of magnitude due to \textit{lever-arm effects}~\cite{pomerleau2015review, bryson2008observability}, making rotational degeneracies particularly elusive to detect.
+In addition, \cite{nashed2021robust,hinduja2019degeneracy} proposed using condition numbers (i.e., relative eigenvalues) of the full Hessian matrix, yielding more consistent detection metrics.
+However, by operating on the coupled full Hessian, these methods still fail to disentangle scale disparity and rotation-translation coupling effect, often leading to unreliable detection results.}

-Several variants attempt to resolve the scale disparity through subspace decomposition.
-Methods proposed in~\cite{rong2016detection, hinduja2019degeneracy, tagliabue2021lion, ebadi2023present} compute relative condition numbers for translation and rotation components separately using diagonal Hessian blocks.
+{ Several variants attempt to resolve the scale disparity through subspace decomposition.
+Methods proposed in~\cite{rong2016detection,tagliabue2021lion,ebadi2023present} compute relative condition numbers for translation and rotation components separately using diagonal Hessian blocks.
 While this provides more reliable detection without frequent retuning, it overlooks the coupling effects between translation and rotation.
-Similar limitations affect the diagonal block analysis in~\cite{tuna2023x, chen2024relead}, leading to both false positives and false negatives in degeneracy detection.
+Similar limitations affect the diagonal-block analysis in~\cite{tuna2023x, chen2024relead}, leading to both false positives and false negatives in degeneracy detection.
+Alternative approaches utilize various quantitative metrics of covariance matrices, including determinants, traces, and D-optimality~\cite{carrillo2015monotonicity, liu2021localizability, jiao2021greedy, khattak2020complementary, zhao2024superloc}.
+Despite their theoretical foundation, these uncertainty-based metrics exhibit even greater sensitivity to environmental variations than minimum-eigenvalue approaches, {exacerbating parameter tuning and undermining detection reliability.} }